DavidDoyle20/OpenStreetMap-CampusNavApp/CONFIGURE.md

 Your installation comes with no geographic data loaded.
 You can either create new data using one of the editors (iD, JOSM etc) or by loading an OSM extract.

-After installing but before creating any users or data, import an extract with [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) and the [``--write-apidb``](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#--write-apidb_.28--wd.29) task.
+After installing but before creating any users or data, import an extract with [Osmosis](https://wiki.openstreetmap.org/wiki/Osmosis) and the [`--write-apidb`](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#--write-apidb_.28--wd.29) task.

 ```
-osmosis --read-pbf greater-london-latest.osm.pbf \
+osmosis --read-pbf campus.osm.pbf \
   --write-apidb host="localhost" database="openstreetmap" \
   user="openstreetmap" password="" validateSchemaVersion="no"
 ```

-Loading an apidb database with Osmosis is about **twenty** times slower than loading the equivalent data with osm2pgsql into a rendering database. [``--log-progress``](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#--log-progress_.28--lp.29) may be desirable for status updates.
+Loading an apidb database with Osmosis is about **twenty** times slower than loading the equivalent data with osm2pgsql into a rendering database. [`--log-progress`](https://wiki.openstreetmap.org/wiki/Osmosis/Detailed_Usage#--log-progress_.28--lp.29) may be desirable for status updates.

 To be able to edit the data you have loaded, you will need to use this [yet-to-be-written script](https://github.com/openstreetmap/openstreetmap-website/issues/282).